There are different criteria on which bill of ladings can be defined and differentiated.

-As the title (ownership) of the bill of lading can be transferred, Order bill of lading is negotiable document.
+As the title (ownership) of the bill of lading can be transferred, the Order bill of lading is the negotiable document.

 3. Bearer bill of lading

-Again as the title (ownership) of the bill of lading can be transferred, Order bill of lading is negotiable document.
+Again as the title (ownership) of the bill of lading can be transferred, the Order bill of lading is a negotiable document.

 4. Switch bill of lading

 This can said to be the duplicate bill of lading for a cargo of which the bill of lading was already issued.